cafeibit/Azure-Data-Engineering/SQL/README.md

 For the most part you can use the estimated execution plan while writing your query, to understand its performance characteristics, identify missing indexes, or detect query anomalies.
 The actual execution plan is best used to understand the runtime performance of the query, and most importantly gaps in statistical data that cause the query optimizer to make suboptimal choices based on the data it has available.

+**Read a query plan**

+Execution plans show you what tasks the database engine is performing while retrieving the data needed to satisfy a query.
+Let’s dive into the plan.

+Each icon in the plan shows a specific operation, which represents the various actions and decisions that make up an execution plan.
+The SQL Server database engine has over 100 query operators that can make up on an execution plan.
+You will notice that under each operator icon, there is a cost percentage relative to the total cost of the query.
+Even an operation that shows a cost of 0% still represents some cost.
+In fact, 0% is usually due to rounding, because the graphical plan costs are always shown as whole numbers, and the real percentage is something less than 0.5%.

+The tooltip highlights the cost and estimates for the estimated plan, and for an actual plan will include the comparisons to the actual rows and costs.
+Each operator also has properties that will show you more than the tooltip does.
+If you right-click on a specific operator, you can select the Properties option from the context menu to see the full property list.
+This option will open up a separate Properties pane in SQL Server Management Studio, which by default is on the right side.
+Once the Properties pane is open, clicking on any operator will populate the Properties list with properties for that operator.
+Alternatively, you can open the Properties pane by clicking on View in the main SQL Server Management Studio menu and choosing Properties.

+The Properties pane includes some additional information and shows the output list which provides details of the columns being passed to the next operator.
+Examining these columns, in conjunction with a clustered index scan operator can indicate that an additional nonclustered index might be needed to improve the performance of the query. **Since a clustered index scan operation is reading the entire table, in this scenario a non-clustered index on the StockItemID column in each table could be more efficient**.

 **Last query plans stats**

 SQL Server 2019 and Azure SQL Database support two further enhancements to the query profiling infrastructure.
 First, lightweight profiling is enabled by default in both SQL Server 2019 and Azure SQL Database and managed instance.
 Lightweight profiling is also available as a database scoped configuration option, called LIGHTWEIGHT_QUERY_PROFILING.
 With the database scoped option, you can disable the feature for any of your user databases independent of each other.